Kyi-Leo dog — Maltese and Lhasa Apso mix

 About the Kyi-Leo

-The Kyi-Leo is a small mixed breed dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Kyi-Leo is an excellent choice for first-time dog owners.
+The Kyi-Leo is a cross between the Maltese and Lhasa Apso.
+The Kyi-Leo is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, well-suited to apartment living, the Kyi-Leo is an excellent choice for first-time dog owners.
 Typically standing 8 to 12 inches and weighing 8 to 14 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Kyi-Leo brings a distinct combination of traits that sets it apart.
 The Kyi-Leo is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Kyi-Leo loves being close to its people and forms strong bonds with every member of the household.